How to professionally terminate a nanny or senior caregiver

 Since there is so much variation from state to state, continue reading to see exactly what you need to do.

-CA, CO, HI, MA, MO and MT - At the time of the termination.
+CA, CO, HI, MA, MO, MT and NV - At the time of the termination.

 CT and DC - The following business day.